 Find out all you need to know about our Accompaniment in Action series.

 Welcome to our monthly series known as Accompaniment in Action which will see us take a closer look at the various ways that JRS accompanies our refugee friends and they us.
 We will be speaking to members of staff, volunteers and hear from our refugee friends.
-Join us for this series to find out more about JRS as we begin to celebrate our 40th year.

 March’s event focused on the barriers our refugee friends encounter when attempting to access healthcare and some of the work that JRS UK have done to support people during the pandemic.
 Sarah Teather, our Director, was joined by Sophie Cartwright, our Policy Officer, Mohamed, one of our refugee friends and some of those we have worked closely with to help support our friends to access healthcare.